Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug Resistance: Training and results

 \section{Training and results}

 Up to four cell types with different dose responses were permitted to occur in each training scenario, with the most susceptible type initially dominating the population but with different cell populations allowed to emerge as early as the first time step.
 For single-drug training the dose responses shown in Fig.~\ref{fig:doseresponse} were assumed.
 For combination therapy (two-drug) training, one drug was defined as the ``first-line'' drug and the second as the ``last-line'' drug via respective choices of $w_{\alpha}$.
 The responses of the black and blue phenotypes to both the first-line and last-line drugs were taken to be identical to those shown in Fig.~\ref{fig:doseresponse}.
 The more resistant phenotypes (red and green) were assumed to be completely resistant to the first-line drug (by assigning them a very large value of $\rho$) and to have the dose response shown in Fig.~\ref{fig:doseresponse} to the last-resort drug.
+Successful single-drug and combination policies were identified in training, and a discussion of their main features and training progression is presented below.